ConciergeSell Your Hermès

 2026 Market Performance

-The Kelly Mini II leads performance at approximately 200–280% of its original retail price, driven by acute scarcity and enormous demand.
+The Kelly Mini II leads at approximately 200–280% of its original retail price, driven by acute scarcity and enormous demand.
 The Birkin 25 Sellier achieves approximately 150–180% of retail.
 The standard Birkin 25 in classic colours and gold hardware achieves approximately 130–170% of retail.
 The Constance 18 reaches approximately 130–160% of retail.

 For Birkin buyers specifically, the 25 and 30 sizes in neutral colours — Noir, Gold, Étoupe, Craie — with gold hardware remain the strongest performers.
-These configurations sell fastest and at the most consistent premiums, making them the most liquid assets in luxury resale.
+These configurations sell fastest and at the most consistent premiums, making them the most sought-after on the secondary market.

 Larger sizes — particularly the Birkin 35 and 40 — trade at smaller premiums or at retail-equivalent prices.
 This reflects the market's strong preference for compact bags, which has been the dominant trend for several years and shows no signs of reversing.